How to Score Cheap Last Minute Flights to Save on Rising Travel Costs

 In an ideal world, we’d always be able to follow the best travel timeline to score the most savings while picking a flight.
 But unfortunately, things don’t always go as planned.

 Life happens, and whether it’s a flight that gets canceled last minute, a family emergency, or an impromptu getaway, we’ll all find ourselves in need of a cheap, last-minute flight at one point or another.
+It’s hard to figure out the best time to buy plane tickets, especially when it’s a last-minute flight, but we’re here to help.

 These short-notice flights are usually significantly more expensive than the ones you have time to plan way in advance.
-Luckily, we have a few tips and tricks to help you in a pinch!

 1. Instead of booking through a third party, call the airline directly.